arijeetbaruah/Asteroid/README.md

     ./Asteroid

 Controls
-  - Arrow keys to move the spaceship.
+  - WASD keys to move the spaceship.
   - Spacebar to shoot.